KrashKart/nus-cuesports-bot/docs/README.md

   - [X] Integrate with all commands
   - [X] Standardize command function parameters for perms wrapper
 - [X] Sort payment message by username
+- [X] Add Bot Director details in prepoll message
+- [X] Add autocomplete functionality in admin group only (so idh to keep referring to the commands page)
+- [X] Update requirements.txt to match Python 3.14 (to avoid deprecated pkgutil functions)